-We are well on the way with the new permanent buildings at the school.
-We bought the land back in 2014 and have been busy since then.
+Since buying our school site in 2014 we have been busy building our new school.
 We’ve had lots of help to build the new classrooms and other structures from individual supporters, families, and groups from universities, schools and companies.

-In particular, we have received 2 large donations specifically for building the new classrooms.
-One of these is from an individual supporter and the other came from one of our partners, PURE!
+In particular, we received 2 large donations specifically for building the new classrooms.
+One of these was from an individual supporter and the other came from one of our partners, PURE!
 Foundation in The Netherlands, who selected Treak as their project to support in 2017.
 In addition to PURE!’s fundraising, they also received matched funding from The Wilde Ganzen (Wild Goose) Foundation in The Netherlands.
-Once the classroom block is finished we will be able to establish the Adult Learning Centre and vocational training activities.
+Now the classroom block is finished we have established the Adult Learning Centre and vocational training activities.
 Thank you so much to all concerned.

-We still have plenty of work to do, including completing the current classroom block, establishing and equipping the Adult Learning Centre, constructing a new playground and playground equipment, designing and laying out a large mosaic over the remaining hard areas, and landscaping the site.
+We still have plenty of work to do including establishing and equipping the Adult Learning Centre, constructing a new playground and playground equipment, designing and laying out a large mosaic over the remaining hard areas, and landscaping the site.

 We offer English classes at many different levels for children and young adults who try to improve their English for better job opportunities in the tourism industry in Siem Reap.

-Our head teacher Pechey is a strong believer in methods such as learning by doing, and encouraging class discussions and questions.
+Our head teacher Dara is a strong believer in methods such as learning by doing, and encouraging class discussions and questions.
 He coaches and encourages the teaching staff in these methods.